hsharma700/CUMESS/README.md

 # CUMESS

 Cumess is a mess management android app.
 This is a admin app which can add mess items in the menu or can edit and delete also.
-The card view has their price name, and image.
+The card view has price, name, and image.
 The data is stored in the firebase database and then access by recyclerview.

 ![Screenshot 2022-06-18 202231](https://user-images.githubusercontent.com/70624640/174445306-e87a7c5e-6e03-447d-835c-bd4f251e8fed.png)